Educational Leadership AMP

 All students must meet the Requirements for the Accelerated Master's Degree Programs

-An accelerated pathway into the Master’s Program in Educational Leadership affords opportunities for UVM undergraduates interested in the efficient linkage of their undergraduate and graduate degree programs.
+An accelerated entry pathway into the Master’s Program in Educational Leadership affords opportunities for UVM undergraduates interested in the efficient linkage of their undergraduate and graduate degree programs.
 The Accelerated Masters Program in Educational Leadership (AMPEL) seeks to build upon an institutional goal that stresses career alignment in disciplines and academic areas, across the undergraduate to graduate degree experience.
+In essence, the accelerated pathway allows UVM juniors in their Spring semester to apply for admission to the graduate program.
+After acceptance into the M.Ed., students may take up to 9 credits of graduate-level courses at UVM toward both their Bachelor’s and M.Ed.
 The targeted audience are those undergraduates who seek advanced training and experiences towards the leadership of learning organizations and programs.
 The accelerated program is restricted to the non-licensure Master’s Program track.
 Students completing this pathway through the Master’s degree will be unable to be recommended for licensure.

 Recruitment of students into AMPEL would stem from five types of affiliated undergraduate programs: